jfasch/jfasch-home/blog/2020/03/ms-teams-on-linux.rst

 Download the RPM from `here
 <https://teams.microsoft.com/downloads>`__; it'll be available as
-``~/Downloads/teams-1.3.00.5153-1.x86_64.rpm`` (your version might differ) if you used a browser.
+``~/Downloads/teams-1.3.00.5153-1.x86_64.rpm`` (your version might differ) if you used a browser for the download.
 If you used ``wget`` then you know better where the file is.

 Install it as root,